-Capital Request: A planned undertaking to purchase, build or renovate a space or building or to acquire equipment.
+Capital (Campaign) Request: A planned undertaking to purchase, build or renovate a space or building or to acquire equipment.

 Collaboration: Organizations often submit joint proposals for funding to address common issues of organizational capacity and program outreach where they have similar outcomes to accomplish.

 Cultural Competency: The process by which individuals and systems respond respectfully and effectively to people of all cultures, languages, classes, races, ethnic backgrounds, religions, spiritual traditions, immigration status, and other diversity factors in a manner that recognizes, affirms, and values the worth of individuals, families, and communities and protects and preserves the dignity of each.

 Diversity: Term that describes the presence of individuals from various backgrounds and/or with various identities.
 The term is often used to include aspects of race, ethnicity, gender, sexual orientation, class, and ability.